asaikali/spring-observability/docker/postgres/README.md

 PG_PORT=15432

 # pgAdmin Configuration
-PGADMIN_IMAGE=dpage/pgadmin4:latest
+PGADMIN_IMAGE=dpage/pgadmin4:9.3
 PGADMIN_PORT=15433
 ```

-Only these variables are required.
 All other configuration values (usernames, passwords, etc.) are hardcoded in the Docker Compose file.

 ### Customizing the Configuration